guntars-lemps/zxkb_test/README.md

 This is Python script for ZX Cherry keyboard testing.
-It must be connected to Raspberry Pi via ZX Berry board

 #### How to use